Olatubosun/rocksdb.docs/WriteUnprepared-Transactions.md

 Recall that every transaction maintains a list of unprep_seq.
 Before entering the main visibility logic as described in WritePreparedTxn, check if the key has a sequence number that exists in the set of unprep_seq.
 If it is present, then the key is visible.
 This logic happens in ReadCallback which currently does not take a set of sequence numbers, but this can be extended so that the set of unprep_seq can be passed down.

 Currently, Get and Seek will seek directly to the sequence number specified by the snapshot when reading from DB, so uncommitted data written by the same transaction is potentially skipped before visibility logic can even be applied.
-To resolve this issue, this optimization would have be removed if the current transaction is large enough to have its buffered write batch removed and instead written to the DB as unprepared batches.
+To resolve this issue, this optimization would have to be removed if the current transaction is large enough to have its buffered write batch removed and instead written to the DB as unprepared batches.

 ## Recovery